 “If you use a regulated device and a good battery,” we say, “your mod won’t explode.”
 We’ll criticize shoddy manufacturing practices and re-wrapped batteries, but ultimately most vapers argue that well-made mods are as safe as your cell phone or laptop.

 But are we right?
 Can you really rest easy just because you have a regulated mod and not a mechanical one?
 Are regulated mods as safe as we think?

 With and without regulation

-Before getting into the safety of regulated mods, it’s important to understand the difference between a mods with and without regulation.
-We have a more detailed explanation here, but the basics are simple.
+Before getting into the safety of regulated mods, it’s important to understand the differences between regulated and unregulated mods.
+The basics are pretty simple.

 Mechanical devices just send the unadjusted (“raw”) battery voltage to your atomizer and don’t have a minimum allowable resistance or any other safety features.
 If you attach a really low ohm coil to a mechanical mod without a suitable battery, nothing will stop the flow of power that could stress the battery to the point of failure.

-Regulated mods generally allow you to adjust the wattage (and/or directly adjust the voltage) or just operate at a fixed voltage.
+Regulated mods generally allow you to adjust the wattage (or directly adjust the voltage), or operate at a fixed voltage.
 They also have safety features, including minimum resistances, maximum currents, cut-offs if you’re continuously firing for too long, high internal temperature cut-offs and more.
 Modern regulated devices do everything a mechanical mod can but take safety into account for you, rather than expecting you to do it on your own.

 This is why they’re generally seen as the safer choice for the average user.
 Although a mechanical mod probably isn’t dangerous if you know what you’re doing, there is substantially more risk if you don’t know what you’re doing.